Southern Indiana

 Fort Hattabaugh, Monroe Township near Plattsburg.
 A stockaded row of log cabins with a blockhouse at each end.
 Built on George Hattabaugh's land (1810).

-Other unnamed settler forts were located at: one three miles southwest of Salem; one in Salem; one near the Quaker Meeting House (location ?); one in Harristown; one in Livonia (Madison Township); and one in the northwest part of Franklin Township in Section Seven (Hensley 1809 ?).
-Some of these may be named above.
+Several other unnamed settler forts were reportedly located at: one near the Quaker Meeting House (location ?); one in Harristown; one in Livonia (Madison Township); and one in the northwest part of Franklin Township in Section 7 (Hensley 1809 ?).
+Some of these may already be named above.
+Two ancient Mound Builder earthworks were also noted for Washington County, one on a hill in Washington Township in Section 26 four miles southeast of Salem.
+No location was given for the second site.

 Fort Steuben